 But Darcy grew impatient.
 A breeder in Atlanta had posted a photo of a small gray kitten ready for adoption right away.
 Her white-gloved paws were crossed coquettishly, her head tilted to show off her golden eyes, and she was posing for the camera like a practiced debutante.
 Darcy took one look and fell hopelessly in love.
 Once so anti-cat, this man was now so smitten I was sure he’d feed her caviar and deck her condo out in Chintz.
 When he flew cross country to pick her up, the unthinkable happened.
 He took her out of her carrier, settled her on his lap, and offered his right thumb as a pacifier.
 By the time they landed back in California, she was, irrefutably, Darcy’s Cat.

 Our new kitten, Sophie, used my husband’s body like a tree, climbing up his cords and nubby sweater, settling on his shoulders, then wrapping her tail around his head like a fur hat.
-For naps, she favored the bookcase closest to his desk, chewing on the spine of the Oxford English Dictionary (Volume A-L).
+For naps, she favored the bookcase closest to his desk, chewing on the spine of the Oxford English Dictionary (Volume A-L), and draped herself over his easy chair.
 Now in possession of a writers’ cat, Darcy produced three historical novels in quick succession and that’s how I discovered this age-old truth: He who has the cat writes the books.

 There has always been a curious link between cats and creativity.
 At midlife, Picasso turned to feline companionship—a tabby with a white bib resembling a zaftig French maid.
 Salvador Dali settled down with an ocelot named Babou whose striped coat echoed the lines of his trademark mustache.